 We accept hunting applications during the summer.
 The selected hunters are chosen in a lottery process.
-Priority points are given to hunters who have completed MN DNR Bow Hunter Safety, hunters who applied the previous year and were NOT selected, and hunters who successfully harvested antlerless deer in the previous year's hunt.
+Priority points are given to hunters who have completed MN DNR Bow Hunter Safety, hunters who applied the previous year and were NOT selected, hunters who successfully harvested antlerless deer in the previous year's hunt, and hunters who are currently enrolled full-time students at the College of Saint Benedict or Saint John's University.
 We work with the MN DNR to verify that selected hunters do not have any significant past hunting violations.
 All hunters also complete 1.5 hours of additional safety training by Saint John's Life Safety.

-All hunters must have a valid MN DNR archery license and must be able to take an antlerless deer in a zone covering Saint John's (218 south if I-94, 215 north of I-94).
-The MN DNR sets annual hunting and licensing regulations and will announce the regulations for 2014 later this summer (usually around August 1).
-Individual hunters should consult the MN DNR to learn how many antlerless deer and individual can tag in zones 215 and 218 this year.
+All hunters must have a valid MN DNR archery license and must be able to take an antlerless deer in a zone covering Saint John's (218 south of I-94, 215 north of I-94).
+The MN DNR sets annual hunting and licensing regulations and usually announce the regulations around August 1 each year.
+Individual hunters should consult the MN DNR to learn how many antlerless deer an individual can tag in zones 215 and 218 this year.